anttikekki/post-glacial-rebound-map/map-data-processing/README.md

 4. Quite a lot of free disk space:
    - About 230 GB for NLS elevation model
    - About 200 GB per calculation model per year for the temporary and result files.
 For example model with 20 target years require 4000 GB disk space.
 5. Time :).
-Single model takes close to 2 hour per selected year to process on MacBook Pro M1 Max.
+Single model takes more than 2 hour per selected year to process on MacBook Pro M1 Max.
 Full model with 20 different years takes about 40 hours.

 ### Required CLI tools installation